-Granny was the master of her southern cornbread recipe with bacon, probably because she made it every day.
+Granny was the master of her southern cornbread, probably because she made it every day.
 I enjoyed watching her cook, she never measured anything.
 I think probably most Southern cooks measured by eye and habit.
 A pinch of this and a sprinkle of that was their rule.

 Brock uses Anson Mills Antebellum Coarse Yellow Cornmeal, but you would have to wait for it to be delivered.
 I buy a stone-ground cornmeal I find in the bulk section at PCC Market.
 The trick to this crispy Southern cornbread recipe with bacon is heating a cast iron skillet in the oven.
 Nothing cooks like it and you would be a prudent chef to acquire one.
 This is a very classic cornbread that would be served down home in the South, gracing your table.
 I’m privileged to have tasted Granny’s cooking and seen the love she put into every dish, how I miss her.

 5 ounces bacon, cut finely (optional) or 5 Tablespoons oil

 1/2 cup all-purpose flour